eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

  - **Inference Models**: \<mandatory\>.
 The models have to be already present on the filesystem.
  - **Local Nvidia Triton Server**: false

 In order to correctly load the models at runtime, configure the server with the `--model-control-mode=explicit` option.
 The typical command used for running the docker container is as follows.
-Note the forward of the ports to not interfere with ESF.
+Note the forward of the ports to not interfere with Kura.

 ```bash
 docker run --rm \